Mandelbrot07/Mandelbrot07/README.md

 - 👋 Hi, I’m @Mandelbrot07
-- 👀 I’m interested in pursuing research in Mathematical Physics
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning R programming
+- 🌱 I’m currently exploring FrontEnd Development
 - 📫 How to reach me: Email me on ashutoshpurohit655@gmail.com

-PS: Do read my blog on https://learningmathwithme.blogspot.com

 <!---
 Mandelbrot07/Mandelbrot07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.